TedMichalik/FS1/README.md

 ```
 NTP=dc1.samdom.example.com
 ```
-Reboot the machine to switch to the static IP address.
-SSH into the secondary adapter and login as the admin user and switch to root.
+If not using the CopyFiles script,reboot the machine to switch to the static IP addressand then SSH into the secondary adapter and login as the admin user and switch to root.

 Install Samba and packages needed for a member server (Done with CopyFiles):